DID YOU KNOW?

 The ‘Oranjebonnen’ 30, polders between Hoek van Holland, Maassluis and the Westland have recently changed into a green and open area.
 It is an ideal environment for cyclists, walkers, skaters and horse lovers.

 The forests, the dunes, the beach and the sea are ideal for exploring on foot.
-Below are some of the walking routes available at Rotterdam Tourist Information Hoek van Holland.
+Below are some of the walking routes available at Tourist Information Hoek van Holland.

 Walking Route: Naval Heroes Route

 Distance: 3 km (return 6 km)